rabBit64/Sign-language-recognition-with-RNN-and-Mediapipe/ASL/readme.md

 #### how can I contribute?
 Send us your txt files in a single folder that has word name. (e.g. 'Mom' folder should contain only mom txt files)
-*Prediction accuracy requires at least 100 videos per category
+**High Prediction accuracy requires a sufficient amout of videos per category (at least 150)*

 **reference*